 What is Constructive Dismissal?

-- Like ordinary unfair dismissal, you will usually have to have worked for your employer for two years before you can bring a claim of constructive dismissal at the Employment Tribunal.
-However, if you do not have two years’ service, there are other types of claims (for example discrimination), which do not require any minimum period of employment before you have the right to pursue a claim at the Employment Tribunal.
+Like ordinary unfair dismissal, you will usually have to have worked for your employer for two years before you can bring a claim of constructive dismissal at the Employment Tribunal.
+However, if you do not have two years’ service, there are other types of claims (for example discrimination or automatic unfair dismissal), which do not require any minimum period of employment before you have the right to pursue a claim at the Employment Tribunal.

-- You cannot wait too long before taking action.
+You cannot wait too long before taking action.
 Your resignation has to be in response to the breach of contract by your employer.
 If you do nothing, the Employment Tribunal may conclude you have waived or accepted your employer’s breach of contract.
 However, depending on the nature of the matter, the Employment Tribunal may expect you to use any internal procedures available before taking the drastic step of resigning.
 If you have made a complaint or started your employer’s grievance procedure, you have clearly not waived or accepted their behaviour.
+For more information about how to raise a grievance or complaint, visit our website at https://lincslaw.co.uk/blog/need-to-send-a-grievance-or-complaint-to-your-employer/

-- When you resign, you must ensure your employer knows that you are acting in response to their breach of your contract of employment.
+When you resign, you must ensure your employer knows that you are acting in response to their breach of your contract of employment.
 Make your resignation letter as full and as detailed as possible, about what has happened and why you consider your employer has constructively dismissed you.
+For more information about the information you should include in your resignation letter, visit our website at https://lincslaw.co.uk/blog/constructive-dismissal-your-resignation-letter/

-If you are having problems with your employer and are thinking of resigning, why not call for a free, no obligation, telephone consultation on 01522 539501.
-Alternatively, for more information, visit the LincsLaw website at lincslaw.co.uk/services/employees/resignation-dismissal-and-redundancy/resignation-and-constructive-dismissal.
+If you are having problems with your employer and are thinking of resigning, why not call for a free, no obligation, telephone consultation on 01522 440512.
+Alternatively, for more information, visit our website at lincslaw.co.uk/services/employees/resignation-dismissal-and-redundancy/resignation-and-constructive-dismissal.

 Sally Hubbard